 Note: this is a guide only and is not intended to be a complete personal packing list.
 Please also refer to the WHAT TO BRING section of the TRIP NOTES relating to your specific tour, destination/s and season of travel.

 - A lockable suitcase with wheels OR a small-medium sized (40-50 litres) back-pack is ideal.
 Japan travellers, please ensure your suitcase (1 piece) weighs less than 20kg and the combined dimensions of height, width and depth do not exceed 200cm.
 An additional fee will be charged for extra luggage (exceeding the quantity, size and weight specified).
 Morocco travellers, luggage space in the minibus is restricted – please ensure your luggage is no bigger than 70cm x 50 cm and weighs under 15kg.
 It is essential that you check the luggage weight and dimensions permitted by the airline/s you’ll be flying with.
 Please note that where itineraries include a domestic flight, the luggage allowance may be less than the maximum allowance permitted on international flights.

 - Please arrive with no more than ONE main piece of luggage, preferably weighing no more than 15kg.
-If you expect to make a significant number of purchases during your travels, we suggest that you pack a soft duffle bag in your main luggage.
+If you expect to make a number of purchases during your travels, you may wish to pack a soft duffle bag in your main luggage.

-- You’ll also need a comfortable daypack/bag to carry water, sunscreen, first aid kit, camera etc. for day trips.
+- A comfortable daypack/bag to carry water, sunscreen, first aid kit, camera etc. for day trips.
 Some itineraries will also require you to bring a daypack to function as an overnight bag eg. for village homestays, Sahara camel safaris, or when our luggage is couriered ahead of us on Japan tours, etc.

 - We recommend that you pack as lightly as possible as you will be expected to manage your own luggage.